emaiannone/wordscount/README.md

   - File input directory parent path;
   - Time log file name.

-Example: `./run_weak_benchmark.sh 8 weak_files/1 weak_time_1_1` that launches wordscount 8 times, with 1, 2, ..., 8 processes, using each time *weak_files/1* as parent directory where all input files are located and using *weak_time_1_1* as time log file. *weak_files/1* contains some directories named *pX*, where X is a number and the directory pI will be used in the I-th launch of wordscount, so in this example for the launch with 1 process, p1 is used, for the launch with 2 processes, p2 is used, etc.
+Example: `./run_weak_benchmark.sh 8 weak_files/1 weak_time_1_1` launches wordscount 8 times, with 1, 2, ..., 8 processes, using each time *weak_files/1* as parent directory where all input files are located and using *weak_time_1_1* as time log file. *weak_files/1* contains some directories named *pX*, where X is a number and the directory pI will be used in the I-th launch of wordscount, so in this example for the launch with 1 process, p1 is used, for the launch with 2 processes, p2 is used, etc.
 - **run_benchmark.sh** that launches the **building with make** and if it is successful, it **launches strong and weak scalability scripts using ALL virtual processors on the machine multiplied by 5 (hardcoded in the scripts)**.
 It accepts two CLI parameters:
   - **Number of executions**, that is the number of times which the two kinds of benchmarks will be repeated.
 This is useful for the analysis of the benchmarks because a single benchmark might not be reliable.
   - **Machinefile**, when specified, the mpirun will use this machinefile as hostfile to run in "cloud mode", otherwise mpirun will run in "local mode".